 At least once a year, and often more, ELS sponsors a specialized jobs panel discussion.
 Alumni and other practitioners who have made satisfying careers in the field of land and environmental law describe the broad and increasing variety of jobs available to graduates with concentrated interests and study in these fields.
 Career paths include work as corporate counsel in companies large and small, government agencies, nongovernmental organizations, legislative committees and commissions, local government, and individualized practice, as well as in law firm land and environmental practice.
 The Career Services office and the ELS listserv also keep track of job opportunities for summer and career placements in these specialized areas.

 The Certificate in Land Use & Environmental Law is awarded by the ELS to graduating students who have fulfilled concentration and service requirements in these curricular areas.
 The Law School does not certify specialties for graduates, but this certificate has proved useful to alumni in past years as formal affirmation of their professional curricular concentrations.
-A brochure detailing certificate requirements and the required application process is available at the ELS website.
+A brochure detailing certificate requirements and the required application process is available below:

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.